Posted on May 12, 2019 By Art Feierman

 Let’s take a good look at sharpness (and detail), or rather what we perceive as sharpness.
 As I’ve stated, all these projectors have lots of image processing, and especially true of all non-native 4K projectors when doing 4K content.
 These Epsons are, of course, pixel shifters, and Epson has had some pretty excellent algorithms, which allows them to look at first glance to be every bit as sharp as more expensive native 4K projectors.
 Still there’s always a price to pay. “trade-offs”

-In our photo player above, There are a comparison images – close-ups of full screen photos from 4K movies, for a close look.
-We used the “lab” credits scene from Ghostbusters, which has plenty of different types of text, angles, and objects to compare.
+In our photo player below, There are comparison images - close-ups of full-screen photos from 4K movies, for a close look.

 Overall, these Epsons do very well, but we’ve seen sharper, but only slightly, even from less expensive 4K UHD DLP projectors.
 It’s just that sitting 15 feet back from any of the 4K capable projectors under $10K, you shouldn’t see any real difference, rather contrast differences and other things that might give you the impression of sharper or softer.